Northern Circuit - off the beaten track

 Day 10 of 14

-You can walk up to the Engero Sero Waterfalls.
+You can walk across the baked mud to the shores of Lake Natron, where flamingos line the lake’s shore.
+And you can enjoy a walk up to the Engero Sero Waterfalls.
 After a few hours, you’ll reach a beautiful natural swimming pool surrounded by steep rock walls and palm trees.
-The fit and brave might like to try and climb Oldoinyo Lengai, an active vulcano.

 Optional: enjoy another day at Lake Natron

-The fit and brave might like to try and climb Oldoinyo Lengai, an active vulcano.
-This climb usually starts at midnight, to avoid the heat, and you climb for around six hours, through the night, to reach the spectacular views of the top by sunrise.
+The fit and brave might like to try and climb Oldoinyo Lengai, an active volcano.
+This climb usually starts at midnight to avoid the heat, and you climb for around six hours through the night to reach the spectacular views of the top by sunrise.
 Oldoinyo Lengai is not a climb to take lightly, it's tough.

 Start: Engare Sero, Lake Natron